Lumbar Spinal Stenosis - What Increases Your Risk

 genetic (inherited) disorder in which the bones of the

-arms and legs do not grow to normal size and the vertebrae of the spine do not
+arms and legs don't grow to normal size and the vertebrae of the spine don't

 grow normally (achondroplastic dwarfism).

-surgery, which may cause swelling that puts pressure on the spinal nerves.
+surgery, which may cause scarring that puts pressure on the spinal nerves.

 Progressive spinal stenosis may occur, even after successful back